MatthieuCoder/Timothe-rs/README.md

-# Thimothe
+# Timothe

-> Timothee is a simple bot for tracking calendar using a discord bot.
+> Timothe is a simple bot for tracking calendar using a discord bot.
 It's main use is for school/universities communities that need schedule tracking and notifications.